featherweight/featherweight.github.io/_content/concept-actor-model.md

   - Eric Metzler
 ---

 Featherweight provides an Actor Reference Design implementation for actor-oriented development (AOD) in LabVIEW.

 This reference design is not related to NI Actor Framework (NI-AF).
 The FTW Actor Model more closely resembles design principles, tenets, and components from Akka, an actor framework for Scala and Java.

-{ include note.html type="warning" text="Note to NI Actor Framework Users: FTW actors are different." }
+{% include note.html type="warning" title="" body="The FTW Actor is different in a few ways from the NI Actor Framework Actor." %}

 ## FTW Actor Decomposition